Staff

 Mallory Joined the Reno Rodeo Association in September of 2022 and is the first face that you see when you walk into the Reno Rodeo office.
 She is a great support for all members of the office, always willing to lend a hand to who needs it.

 She has enjoyed the Reno Rodeo from the power of the opening prayer to the wild fireworks of the finally.
 She is never far from the arena.
-Mallory’s favorite thing to watch during the rodeo has always been the Pick Up Men.
-She can’t wait to see what Buckin’ Good Times are waiting in 2023.
+Mallory’s favorite thing to watch during the rodeo has always been the Pick Up Men and Tie Down Roping.
+She is currently engaged to Clint Grinsell.
+Who is the first grandson of Reno Rodeo President 1984 DVM Tim Grinsell and will be proud to carry the Grinsell name in the future of the Reno Rodeo.